top of page

 Incorporating point-based incentives through additional resources to enhance their knowledge, for example, could lead to increased interaction, encouraging engagement.

-I created a user journey map for one of the features to help me better understand the users' experiences with the app.
-I illustrated the journey map from Sophie's perspective, detailing the steps she took to discover the app 'Activate' and determine that it was the right solution to use in solving her pain points.
+To better understand my user's experience with the app, I updated her persona to align with the refined vision and illustrated the journey map from her perspective.
+Detailing the steps she took to discover the app 'Activate' and determine that it was the right solution to use in solving her pain points.

 A user journey map from Sophie's point of view